If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 All our application windows and deadlines, as well as scheme dates, can be found on the Apply page.

 What are the minimum grade requirements for your schemes?

 We require AAB at A level and a 2.1 at university to be considered.
+If you are a law student we require a minimum 2.1 in both your Contract and Tort modules.
 We do however take into account any mitigating circumstances you faced during your academics, and there is space to elaborate on these on the application form.
-This will only be visible to the Graduate Recruitment team and will not impact your application.
+This will only be visible to the Early Careers team and will not impact your application.

 To ensure diversity, we use the RARE contextual recruitment system.
 The system looks at the context in which students received their grades, and any other factors such as students who have overachieved the average grades in their school, or those who have achieved in the face of hardship or adversity.

 Do you review applications on a rolling basis, and when will I know the outcome of my application?

 We review every application that we receive, regardless of when you submit your application.
 You will be informed once applications close if you are successful or not.

 We will email you straight away to let you know we’ve received your application.
 Please be patient when waiting for an outcome.